acorn-technology/react-and-rn-intro/tutorial/redux/README.md

     this.props.searchYoutube(searchTerm);

 Check the console.
 It should say `TypeError: this.props.searchYoutube is not a function`.
 Okay...
 Aha!
 We need to import the action creator `searchYoutube` that we specified in `actions.js` earlier on.
 How do we do that?
-Could we just import it?
+Is it enough to just import it?
 No, because then we wouldn't have any reference to the store anywhere, because the actions and action creators are plain JavaScript objects and functions not knowing about anything else.
 Somehow, we need to *connect* this component to the store.
 That's where the `connect()` function comes into play!

 Update the export statement at the bottom of the file from: